The Christophers (film): Production

-The film is written by Ed Solomon and directed by Steven Soderbergh.
-The film is produced by Department M, with Michael Schaefer and Mike Larocca as executive producers.
-The cast is led by Ian McKellen, Michaela Coel, Jessica Gunning, and James Corden.
+The film was produced by Department M, with Michael Schaefer and Mike Larocca as executive producers.

 Principal photography took place in February 2025 in London.
 Filming locations included Fitzrovia in the London Borough of Camden.
 David Holmes composed the score for the film.

 Release

 The Christophers premiered at the Toronto International Film Festival on September 7, 2025.
-In October, Neon acquired distribution rights, scheduling a 2026 release.
+In October, Neon acquired distribution rights to the film, scheduling it for a limited theatrical release in Los Angeles and New York City on April 10, 2026, followed by a nationwide expansion later that spring.
+The film was released in the United Kingdom and Ireland on 15 May 2026, by Picturehouse Entertainment.